ICTKC/ictkc.github.io/_pages/about.md

 * LLM & NLP
 --
-My research in LLM & NLP mainly focuses on training large language models and investigatint their mysterious features such as emergence effect, hallucination, COT , etc. We also fine-tune LLMs for NLP applications including dialogue system and text generation.
+My research in LLM & NLP mainly focuses on training large language models and investigating their mysterious features such as emergence effect, hallucination, COT , etc. We also fine-tune LLMs for NLP applications including dialogue system and text generation.
 LLM-based-NLP is widely used in information retrieving, recommendation, online advertising, and many other important products.

 * Neural-Symbolic Dual-Process Computing
 --